oppchik/ForzaHorizon6-road-finder/README.md

     └── CONTRIBUTING.md
 ```

----

 ## Contributing

 PRs welcome!
 See [CONTRIBUTING.md](./docs/CONTRIBUTING.md).

 If you find an unexplored road that isn't highlighted — open an issue with your map screenshot (region + zoom level).
-Different biomes (snow, city, autumn) may need tolerance tuning.
+Different biomes (snow, city, autumn, beac, etc) may need tolerance tuning.